fredi-68/steam-disable-update/README.md

 ## Platform Compatibility

-Currently this only works on Windows as it uses the registry to find the installation path of the game (and thus the local manifest file).
-Linux support is planned.
+Currently this works on both Windows and Linux(tested on Arch).